baoe/AlignGraph/README.md

    --kMer is the k-mer size (default: 5).
    --insertVariation is the standard variation of insert length (default: 100).
    --coverage is the minimum coverage to keep a path in de Bruijn graph (default: 20).
-   --noAlignment skips the initial time-consuming alignment step, if all the alignment files have been provided in tmp directory (default: none).
    --part is the number of parts a chromosome is divided into when it is loaded to reduce memory requirement (default: 1).
    --fastMap makes BLAT alignment faster to avoid super long time waiting on some data but may lower a little sensitivity of AlignGraph (default: none).
    --ratioCheck checks read alignment ratio to the reference beforehand and warns if the ratio is too low; may take a little more time (default: none).
    --iterativeMap aligns reads to one chromosome and then another rather than directly to the genome, which increases sensitivity while loses precision (default: none).
    --misassemblyRemoval detects and then breaks at or removes misassembed regions (default: none).
+   --resume resumes the previous unfinished running from several checkpoints (default: none).

 5. Outputs
    * Extended contigs or scaffolds in FASTA format.
 The format of the specification for each extended contig or scaffold (the string following the '>' of FASTA file) is: `AlignGraphX @ chromosomeID : contig/scaffoldID ; contig/scaffoldID ; contig/scaffoldID ... : partY`, where chromosomeID is the specification of the reference chromosome used to generate the extended contig or scaffold, X is a number starting from 0 to identify the extended contig or scaffold for each reference chromosome, and contig/scaffoldIDs are the specifications of the extendable contigs or scaffolds.
 If misassemblyRemoval is specified, partY shows the Y-th subcontig or subscaffold of the misassembled contig or scaffold split at misassemblies.